ndd21/PHYS281/docs/numerical-integration.md

 $$

-as before, subdividing the interval into many sub-intervals will generally improve the approximation giving an expression similar that for the left rectangle rule.
+as before, subdividing the interval into many sub-intervals will generally improve the approximation using the same expression as that for the left rectangle rule, but with $x_i=a+h\left(i - \frac{1}{2}\right)$.

 As always, the number of sub-intervals needed to obtain an accurate result will depend on how rapidly the value of the function itself varies.

 ### Example